salacjamesrhode23/data_analyst_portfolio/maven_sales_challenge/README.md

                 Workflow Orchestration (kestra)

 ### 🔍 Problem
-In an effort to become a data-driven organization, MavenTech — a company that specializes in selling computer hardware to large businesses — wants to create an interactive dashboard that enables sales managers to track their team’s quarterly performance and identify areas for improvement.
-They have been using a new CRM system to track sales opportunities, but they currently have no visibility of the data outside the platform.
+In an effort to become a data-driven organization, MavenTech, a company that specializes in selling computer hardware to large businesses, aims to create an interactive dashboard that allows sales managers to monitor their team’s quarterly performance and identify areas for improvement.
+The company has been using a new CRM system to track sales opportunities but currently lacks visibility into the data outside the platform.

 ### 🎯 Objectives
 - Create an interactive dashboard for sales manager to track their team and agents quarterly performance.